ccp5UK/dl-poly/documentation/source/UserManual/DPD/intro.rst

 constant for all interactions, i.e. :math:`\sigma_{ij} \equiv \sigma` and :math:`\gamma_{ij} \equiv \gamma`, although this assumption does not have to apply.
-In DL_POLY_5 the :math:`\gamma_{ij}` coefficients may be supplied at the end of each specified vdw interaction potential as a parameter further to the last one for the particular vdw potential form.
+In DL_POLY_5 the :math:`\gamma_{ij}` coefficients may be supplied at the end of each specified vdw interaction potential as an additional parameter beyond the final one for the particular vdw potential form.
-For a DPD thermostat to work correctly all possible two body interactions must be defined and all :math:`\gamma_{ij} \ne 0`.
-What DL_POLY_4 will attempt first, if a two body interaction is missing, is to derive it using mixing rules (default may be overridden by user specification).
-However, if any of :math:`\gamma_{ij} = 0` then DL_POLY_4 will check for the existence of a global :math:`\gamma` that may be optionally supplied by the user in the ``CONTROL`` file by the ``ensemble_dpd_drag`` directive and if it is non-zero a global override will occur.
-Otherwise, when the requirements for a DPD thermostat are not satisfied, everything else will result in a controlled termination.
+For a DPD thermostat to work correctly all possible two body interactions must be defined and at least one value of :math:`\gamma_{ij} > 0`.
+If a two body interaction is missing, DL_POLY_5 will first attempt to derive it using mixing rules: the default may be overridden by user specification.
+However, if any :math:`\gamma_{ij} = 0` in the ``FIELD`` file or is missing and cannot be derived from mixing rules, DL_POLY_5 will check for the existence of a global :math:`\gamma` value that may be optionally supplied by the user in the ``CONTROL`` file using the `ensemble_dpd_drag`
+directive: if this value is non-zero, this value will be used as an override.
+Otherwise, if all :math:`\gamma_{ij}` are set to zero, DL_POLY_5 will shut off the DPD thermostat and resort to an NVE ensemble.

 Equation of State and Dynamic Properties
 ----------------------------------------